-Medical information on a child to be adopted can be divided into different categories and can come in different forms.
-The most informative type of medical information is objective information.5 This information includes measurements, such as height, weight, and head circumference; reports from laboratory, radiology, or pathology tests; and photographs of disabilities, facial features, etc.
+The medical information on a child to be adopted can be divided into different categories and can come in different forms.
+The most informative type of medical information is objective information.5 This information includes measurements, such as height, weight, and head circumference; reports from the laboratory, radiology, or pathology tests; and photographs of disabilities, facial features, etc.

 Subjective information can be helpful, but it may be biased or incomplete.
 This type of information might include narrative descriptions or reports on the child by caregivers, such as a foster parent, or opinions on whether the child is developmentally delayed or normal.

 The reasons why a birth parent is choosing to make an adoptive placement are good places to start an evaluation when a newborn is being adopted in the U.S. Such reasons impact a child’s psychological, medical, and developmental future.
 If a birth mother cannot parent due to drug addictions, alcohol abuse, or mental illnesses, that background must be addressed.
 Can the child inherit the parent’s mental health issue?
 Was the child exposed to drugs and/or alcohol while in utero?
 Children available for adoption are at a high risk of prenatal exposure to illegal drugs or alcohol; thus, such exposure should routinely be considered a possible scenario.

 Where there is the domestic adoption of a newborn, the birth mother’s prenatal care records are a crucial tool in assessing the child’s health and future risks.
 Adoption attorneys and agencies routinely obtain a medical release from a birth mother so those records can be requested and obtained from her obstetrician.
 These records should include not only information about her prenatal care but also the medical history of both her and her family.